TheNexusAvenger/Nexus-VR-Character-Model/README.md

 ## Limitations
 * Optimizations for specific headsets and controllers can't be made because the hardware is not communicated to the developer.
-Some headsets, like the Valve Index, may perform poorly.
+Some headsets, like the HP Reverb G2, may perform poorly.
 * R6 characters are not supported.
 R15 is recommended
   for new projects since R15 gets better support and has more functionality.
-* Roblox's Core GUIs are unable to be modified.
 * The foot-planting code is old and could use a rewrite.
 * The menu gesture is not obvious.
 Most players may not know about it.